islaytitans/alien/docs/src/GM/hod2.md

     - How to make 26 Draconis Strain will give images of rib cage opening and the PCs being drawn into a black beating heart
   - If the PCs want to stop the Perfected a rusting in the dark will reveal **4 Active Deacons** with them.
 If the PCs back away they are allowed to leave

+### Gravitic Shear

+- Event should occur a few times as knowledge will help PCs save the station if they choose
+- Station suddenly shudders and PCs feel their stomach drop with **Mobility** to stay on their feet
+- A 'gravity sheer', like one that pulled Cetorhina into the station, has occurred
+- PCs will feel the G-forces hitting them momentarily as Erebos' automatically engages its thrusters to maintain safe orbit arounf the black hole
+- A NPC will comment "When the black hole acts up like that the thrusters kick in, fed by the plasma tanks its the only thing keeping the station from falling into the black hole"

 ### Streaker Part 2

 - PCs feel like someone is following them, always out of sight